 The next time you reach over to pull the lever (or push the button) to flush a toilet, take a moment to think about a world without these marvels of human engineering.

-Okay, the invention of the toilet doesn't carry the same sense of drama that the invention of lightbulbs or aeroplanes does, but in their own not-so-small way, toilets have transformed the world we live in.
+Okay, the invention of the modern toilet doesn't carry the same sense of drama that the invention of lightbulbs or aeroplanes does, but in their own not-so-small way, toilets have transformed the world we live in.

 The idea of a room in a home dedicated to personal hygiene and grooming is, strictly speaking, a recent one.
 For the most part, houses built much before the turn of the century didn't have bathrooms.
 So, in the span of about 100 years, the modern bathroom has evolved from a novelty into an almost-universal residential fixture.
 But there has always been a need for disposing of human waste, as well as a need for providing facilities for bathing and grooming.
 How those human needs evolved into the modern bathroom is a story about both technology and culture.